 NOTE: Take care not to cover the roof with more than two layers.
 Some local codes do not allow two layers; check with your local code official(s).
 Also – keep in mind that double layering (roof-over) will most likely void the new shingle warranty.
 You should also consider the extra weight added to the roof bracing – called “added dead load.”

 Bare spots increase in number and enlarge in size, and a few of the most exposed tabs may start to curl (you can see this happening on the edge of the tab)…you’ll need to re-roof sooner than later.

 The brittle tabs curl more and crack, and you’ll find chunks of shingles on the ground and in gutters…water can leak in through exposed nail heads at this stage.
 You can still re-roof (just barely) but only after replacing the broken and brittle tabs.

-- Stage 4 :: More tabs have broken off and most of the shingles are curled and brittle, repair gives way to replacement.
-You have to start from scratch, strip the roof to the decking, come in with new felt and shingles.
+More tabs have broken off, and most shingles are curled and brittle; repair gives way to replacement.
+You must start from scratch, strip the roof to the decking, and come in with new felt and shingles.

 Measure your “under roof area” (the square footage estimate should include all porches and your garage) and multiply the total footage by 1.3 (use a slightly higher number for steeper roofs, over 8/12 pitch), and add 10% for waste.
 Divide that number by 100 for the total number of squares to purchase.
 Then multiply that number by 140 to 160 for a tear-off and replacement. (a lower number for a simple nail-over).